sandhiya1912/Ei_Excercises/README.md

 - **Email:** sandhiyapomman@gmail.com
 - **GitHub:** [github.com/sandhiyapomman](https://github.com/sandhiya1912/Sandhiya-Pomman)

-Feel free to reach out for questions about this project!
+Thanking you for reviewing and using this project!